icaew-digital-archive/handbook/docs/admin-guides/preservica/downloading-youtube-videos-api.md

 # YouTube Video Downloads and Metadata Export Guide

+[NOTE: Add a "Prerequisites" section]
+[NOTE: Add a "API Setup" section]
+[NOTE: Add a "Download Process" section]
+[NOTE: Add a "Quality Settings" section]
+[NOTE: Add a "Error Handling" section]
+[NOTE: Add a "Best Practices" section]

-Here’s a summary of the entire process, from creating the app in **Google Cloud** to running the script to get a list of videos from a **YouTube Brand Account** you manage:
+Here's a summary of the entire process, from creating the app in **Google Cloud** to running the script to get a list of videos from a **YouTube Brand Account** you manage:

 ### 1. **Set Up the Google Cloud Project**